c-v-ya/blog/src/pages/2021-03-19-clean-up-docker/index.md

 Meaning I'll have only one file under 100Mb.
 Which I think should be suffice for the logs.

+But, this will not affect already created containers!
+You'll need to recreate every single one in order for them to respect the new logging config.

 ---

 Hope this will save you some time and nerves if/when you'll encounter a similar issue.
 So you can just focus on writing quality code :blush: